alicecommits/utils-os/README.md

 # utils-os
-A repo with code snippets useful when manipulating OS stuff (e.g. files, directories)
+A repo with code snippets useful for manipulating OS stuff (e.g. files, directories)